mechakotik/tails-adventure/README.md

 ## Contributing

 Contributions are welcome!
+Just be sure to:

+- Always open pull requests to `develop` branch: all the development happens there and gets merged to `main` when it's stable enough.
-Just be sure to follow project's code style (use clang-format to format the code automatically) and write clear descriptions of changes that you are making.
+- Follow project's code style (use clang-format to format the code automatically)
+- Write clear descriptions of changes that you are making.

 To get started, you may search for TODO in source code.